minzzelo/cs2101ug/docs/UserGuide.md

 ### Favourite a flashcard  : `fav`

 Have you ever felt that some flashcards seem particularly important to you and want to flag them out?
 We understand your need!
-Simply bookmark those flashcards using our Fav command!
+Simply bookmark those flashcards using our fav command!

 Format: `fav INDEX`